18F/18f.gsa.gov/_posts/2015-03-13-how-to-protosketch.md

 same lesson applies to protosketching tools.
 Select tools and design code so that you feel comfortable not just expressing your own ideas about what should be built, but being an instrument for the program manager's or end-user's vision.
-JavaScript and mock APIs gives us this freedom.
+JavaScript and mock APIs give us this freedom.

 Render Rapidly by Using Public or Fake Data